Before making your information request

 - it is vexatious or repeated

-- if we have asked you for more information in order to meet your request and you have not provided
+- we have asked you for more information to help us meet your request and you have not provided it

-- it if it falls under one of the exemptions
+- if it falls under one of the exemptions

-If your request is refused, we will explain why and give you details of how to apply for an internal review of this decision.
-For details on how to make a complaint, see below.
-If, after an internal review, the Council still refuses your request, you may ask the Information Commissioner to review that decision.
+If your request is refused, we will explain why.
+We will also give you details on how to apply for an internal review of this decision.
+See below for how to make a complaint.
+If, after an internal review, the Council still refuses your request, you may ask the Information Commissioner to review the decision.

 The Act does not transfer copyright in any information supplied under it.

-Can I ask for the information in a different format?You may request that the information be supplied in any form.
-However, the Council is required to meet your wishes as far as it is practicable.
+Can I ask for the information in a different format?You may ask for the information to be supplied in any form.
+However, the Council is required to meet your request as far as it is practicable.
 We may also take into account the cost of supplying the information in this form before complying with your request.

 Advice and assistance

-The Council is under a duty to provide you with help and assistance with your information request.
+The Council must help you with your information request.
 Please direct any queries to: